controlshift/prague-client/README.md

 [![Build Status](https://travis-ci.org/controlshift/prague-client.svg?branch=master)](https://travis-ci.org/controlshift/prague-client)

-This is a jQuery donation webform widget to be used in conjunction with https://github.com/controlshift/prague-server
+This is a KnockoutJS donation webform widget to be used in conjunction with https://github.com/controlshift/prague-server

 You can check out a demo [here](http://www.changesprout.com/prague-client/).